 No matter if you choose a pediatrician or a family doctor for your child, regular check-ups are an essential part of keeping them healthy.

-If you’re interested in transferring your child to a family doctor, request an appointment with family medicine practitioner Dr. Beth Herman to get the process started, or call 813.975.1727.
-Virtual appointments via telemedicine are also available.
+If you’re interested in transferring your child to a family doctor, schedule an appointment with one of our compassionate family medicine practitioners to get the process started.